BetterThanTomorrow/calva/docs/site/clojure-lsp.md

 ## Starting the LSP server

 You don't need to do anything to start clojure-lsp.
 No install, no commands, no nothing.
-Calva will download the correct binary for your operating system if necessary (this should only happen when the clojure-lsp version is updated in a new release of Calva), and then start it.
+Calva downloads the correct binary for your operating system if necessary (this should only happen when the clojure-lsp version is updated in a new release of Calva) and then starts it.
 It does take a while for clojure-lsp to start, though, especially the first time for a new project, when clojure-lsp (via `clj-kondo`) indexes the project files.

 Calva will show a status bar message during the download and while the server is starting, which will go away once the server is ready.
 However, _much of Calva's functionality is available regardless of the LSP server_, so please start using Calva while this server is starting.